practicusai/docs/docs/advanced.md

 Update(Col[CHAS] blank to 1.0)
 Update(Col[text field] "abc" to "def")
 Update(Col[ZN] 5 to 10)
-# The below Update command is commented out by mlxl automatically,
+# The below Update command is commented out automatically,
 # since the same value (5) was updated to 10 in one Excel cell and to 11 in another
 # Update(Col[ZN] 5 to 11)
 ```